yuanjua/chiken/docs/GETTING_STARTED.md

 ### 4. Chat with Local LLMs

 There are some advanced models that support **long context windows**, e.g. gemma3, qwen3, which is important for literature understanding.
 In the setting page, set larger context size as large as your computer can handle.
+See also [Built-in Agents: Chat, Search, Deep Research](./built-in-agents.md).

 ![](../assets/example-mention-doc.gif)